 First-time managers, in particular, should prepare extensively before conducting their first performance reviews.
 Those who foster a culture of employee engagement and buy-in for performance reviews should concentrate on attainable goals.
 Employers must communicate the benefits of performance reviews for employees and demonstrate that performance reviews can lead to real change.
 This will help employers and employees work together to create a larger culture of feedback and recognition.

 When something has a bad reputation (hello, performance reviews!) but is a necessary process, clear and transparent communication about the benefits is vital for employee buy-in.
 Unfortunately, it's too often a skipped first step.

-Your motivated and confident employees may approach their performance review process with enthusiasm, already understanding the benefits.
-But most employees may dread performance reviews, seeing them as an opportunity for their managers to tell them everything that is wrong with their work.
+Your motivated and confident employees may enthusiastically approach their performance review process, already understanding the benefits.
+But most employees may dread performance reviews, seeing them as an opportunity for their managers to tell them everything wrong with their work.

 For starters, performance reviews align an employee’s role and daily tasks with the company’s larger vision.
 This helps employees understand the “why” of their work rather than just asking them to follow orders.
 And it makes employees feel like key members of a larger team rather than isolated individuals.

 Employers must also help their people understand that performance reviews are not a reprimand (or a chance for one) but rather a candid and productive check-in.
 These sessions can work as a realignment to prevent misunderstandings and as a way to pause, step back, and recalibrate tasks and workload.
-When constructive feedback is offered, organizations and managers must give time and thought to both what and how that feedback is delivered.
+When constructive feedback is offered, organizations and managers must give time and think about what and how that feedback is delivered.

 And finally, employers should communicate to their employees that performance reviews are an opportunity to progress toward promotion and a possible pay raise.